44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Tell Chronicles Photo

-Planning to display the dreamiest tablescape at your reception?
-From incorporating long, lush arrangements of blooms to adding taper candles, bud vases, fruit, and even personal trinkets, the options for decorating an awe-inspiring table are absolutely endless.
-Featuring wedding table centerpieces with lanterns can also add a beautiful touch to your décor.
+Planning to display the dreamiest tablescape at your wedding reception?
+From long, lush arrangements of blooms to bud vases interspersed with taper candles, the options for decorating an awe-inspiring table are endless.
+Lighting is one particular detail that will instantly transform any setup, and while candles are typically a go-to choice, framing them with lanterns will bring undeniable romance to any affair.

-Lanterns come in a wide variety of shapes, sizes, textures, and colors, so you can select the best option to fit your style and aesthetic.
-For instance, iron lights are ideal for rustic soirées, while glass and metallic square casings will complement a more modern bash.
+Lanterns come in a wide variety of shapes, sizes, textures, and colors, so you can select the best option that fits your style and aesthetic.
+For instance, iron lights are ideal for rustic soirées, whereas glass and metallic square casings will complement a more modern bash.
 Whatever you choose for your tabletop decorations, you can either use these items as supplemental pieces by adding a single light to your tables, or you can make them the main moment by creating a runner.
-Then, to help round off your look, incorporate other add-ons, from lush greenery to gauzy linens.
+To help round off your look, incorporate other add-ons, from lush greenery to gauzy linens.

-Do you think wedding table centerpieces with lanterns is the perfect fit for your fête?
-Read on for 40 ideas you're sure to love.
+Do you think lantern centerpieces would be the perfect fit for your fête?
+Read on for 44 ideas you're sure to love.

 Layer With Colorful Fruit